Chapultepec metro station: General information

 Passengers at the station during the first day of operations of the station, 5 September 1969.

 The station logo depicts a grasshopper (chapulín).
 The station's name comes from the Bosque de Chapultepec, a large nearby park that contains a hill with the same name.
 Chapultepec means "grasshopper hill" in Nahuatl.
 The station was opened on 5 September 1969 with service eastward to Sevilla, when Chapultepec served as the western terminus of Line 1.
-Westward service from Chapultepec to Juanacatlán started 11 April 1970.
+Westward service from Chapultepec to Juanacatlán started on 11 April 1970.

 Chapultepec lies along Line 1 only.
-Despite no longer being a terminal and not being a transfer station for other metro lines, the station does play an important role as a bus transfer station, connecting with a vast array of microbuses that service the north of Mexico City and areas in the adjacent State of México, such as Ciudad Satélite, Valle Dorado, Arboledas and Cuautitlán Izcalli.
+Despite no longer being a terminal and not being a transfer station for other metro lines, the station plays an important role as a bus transfer station, connecting with a vast array of microbuses that service the north of Mexico City and areas in the adjacent State of Mexico, such as Ciudad Satélite, Valle Dorado, Arboledas and Cuautitlán Izcalli.

-The station is also served by two trolleybus lines of STE: One is L2 (formerly route S), which runs east from Chapultepec to Metro Velódromo along the arterial thoroughfares known as Eje 2 Sur and Eje 2A Sur and is one of two high-frequency trolleybus lines that STE calls "Zero-Emissions Corridors".
+The station is also served by two trolleybus lines of the STE: One is L2 (formerly route S), which runs east from Chapultepec to Metro Velódromo along the arterial thoroughfares known as Eje 2 Sur and Eje 2A Sur and is one of two high-frequency trolleybus lines that STE calls "Zero-Emissions Corridors".
 The other is route I, which connects Chapultepec with Metro El Rosario, to the north.

 Chapultepec has an information desk; the station forecourt also contains a collection of retail stores, including a clothes boutique, a drugstore and a record store.

 The station serves the following neighborhoods: San Miguel Chapultepec, Colonia Juárez, Colonia Condesa and Colonia Roma Norte.